sirikothe/gotextfsm/README.md

 * Attempts to be 100% compatible with textfsm original textfsm implementation (See differences section)
 * Very nimble code with zero external dependencies on any other libraries.
 * Well tested (~ 97% code coverage) *>1740 Test cases executed!!!*
-    * All test cases of python's implementation are ported and executed
+    * All test cases of Python's implementation are ported and executed
     * More test cases added as well to test corner cases
 * All the test cases of ntc-templates are executed.
 	* Out of 1578 test cases of ntc-templates, 28 of them are failing (All of them due to reasons listed in `Caveats` Section)